Why stacking 7 tools costs more than an integrated solution

 - Spreadsheets to manage project budgets

-- An invoicing tool that requires some of the same information again
+- A billing tool that asks for some of the same information again

 The invisible cost of lost productivity